tillitis/tillitis-key1/doc/system_description/fpga.md

 The timer is available to use by firmware and applications.

+#### Touch sensor

+The core provides a stable interface to the touch sensor on the TKey device.
+Using the core, the firmware and applications can get information about touch events and manage detection of events.

+The touch sensor is available to use by firmware and applications.

 #### TKey

 The TKey core contains several functions, and acts as